 <QT_INSTALL_PATH>is the Qt install directory.

-Qt Creator provides a build configuration with the kits that you created earlier for the targets.
-If you are using a command-line setup, configure using the following CMake variables.
+Qt Creator provides a build configuration with the kit that you created created earlier for the Qt for MCUs 1.3 - STM32F7508-DISCOVERY target.
+If you are using a command line setup, configure using the following CMake variables.
 For more information, see the CMake Manual.